krixik-ai/python-client/README.md

 Locally creating and testing this sequence of steps would be time consuming—orchestrating them in a secure production service even more so.
 And that's without trying to make it all serverless.

-With **Krixik**, however, we can rapidly add this functionality to our original pipeline by just adding a few modules.
+With **Krixik**, however, you can rapidly add this functionality to your original pipeline by just adding a few modules.
 Syntax remains as above:

 ```python
 from krixik.pipeline_builder.module import Module